 Several western states have been at the forefront of investigating and demonstrating MBUF as an alternative to the fuel tax for providing a sustainable funding source for transportation.
 Pilots in other states have established that the MBUF concept is feasible, but needs further exploration and refinement.
 More recent pilots have explored different account management and mileage reporting options to improve public acceptance and lower administrative costs.
 However, there is still much to learn.

-National experience has found that public misunderstanding and associated political resistance are significant challenges facing the implementation of mileage-based user fees.
+National experience has found that public misunderstanding and associated political resistance are significant challenges facing the implementation of an MBUF system.
 But data has shown that experiencing MBUF first-hand through pilots has been an integral part of the MBUF education and outreach effort.
 Overall pilot satisfaction has been consistently high in pilot conducted (see graph).

 The notion of “fairness” is an integral aspect of why MBUF is being explored as a long-term sustainable transportation funding approach.
 As the fuel efficiency increases and more electric and hybrid vehicles are on the road, the amount motorists pay to use our transportation system becomes more linked to the type of car they drive versus the number of miles they drive, with some drivers (those who don’t use fuel) paying nothing at all.
 The widening gap between the most and least fuel-efficient vehicles has led to an issue of equity.